We are thankful to serve a community of children and adults of many different faiths and worldviews.

-Our school’s values of equality, caring, forgiveness and thankfulness are rooted in Christian teaching and explored at every opportunity during collective worship and RE lessons.
-They impact on all learners and enable them to flourish as individuals, whether they are Christian, of other faiths, or of no faith.
+Our values of equality, caring, forgiveness and thankfulness help shape the character of all learners and enable them to flourish as individuals whether they are Christian, of other faiths, or of no faith.

 Our children are actively involved.
 They lead a Eucharist once every half term, and children lead their own collective worship to our whole school several times per half term.
 Throughout the school, spiritual reflection is encouraged.
 There are special quiet areas in each classroom, and a Reflection Area near the school entrance.

 Worship is co-ordinated by the Faith Group, a working party that reports to the Governing Body.
 Members of this Faith Group include the Headteacher, the clergy and other governors.